 - This is a task you can take on yourself.

-- Putting a laminate floor over a tiled floor increases the floor height, which can prevent doors from closing properly.
+- It increases the floor height, which can prevent doors from closing properly.

 - Laminate planks are not waterproof.
-So, you’ll need to provide a waterproof carpet over the laminate floor, especially in high moisture areas like the bathroom.
+So, you’ll need to provide a waterproof carpet, especially in high-moisture areas like the bathroom.

 - This is not a good choice for small rooms.

-On average, the cost per square foot of installing laminate over tiles is $5.
+On average, the cost per square foot will be $5.
 This includes the cost of materials needed.
 Measure the square foot of your floor and multiply by $5 to get an estimated cost for your flooring.
-You can also employ a flooring expert to measure and give you the total cost of putting a laminate floor over your tiled floor.
+You can also employ a flooring expert to measure and give you the total cost.

 However, it will cost you even more if you don’t know how to do it or if you hire a professional.
 So, read our guide and see if you can do it yourself.

-You can install laminate flooring on tiles as long as the tiled floor is in good condition.
-If the tiles are cracked, it’s better to remove them and then install the laminate.
-If you install laminate planks over a damaged tile floor, the planks won’t sit properly and will start to crack too.
+You can install laminate flooring on tiles as long as the floor is in good condition.
+If the tiles are cracked, it’s better to remove them and then install the new floor.
+If you install it over a damaged floor, the planks won’t sit properly and will start to crack too.

 You must apply a self-leveling compound to fill the lines (gaps) between the tiles.
-Also, if the tiled floor doesn’t have an underlayment underneath it, you must install a waterproof underlayment over the tiles.
-The underlayment will protect the laminate planks from water spills.
+Also, if the floor doesn’t have an underlayment underneath it, you must install a new waterproof underlayment.
+The underlayment will protect the planks from water spills.

-After installing the laminate, check the locks of the planks and set them correctly.
+After installing the floor, check the locks of the planks and set them correctly.